Delayed sleep phase

 Delayed sleep phase is caused by a person's internal clock being out of sync with the environment.
 Your internal clock lets you know when it's time to sleep and when it's time to wake.
 Known as circadian rhythm, your internal clock is on a 24-hour cycle.
 Cues in the environment influence the sleep-wake cycle.
 These cues include light, darkness, eating and physical activity.

 The exact cause of delayed sleep phase isn't known.
 But circadian rhythms can be delayed in teenagers for biological reasons.
-Staying up late to do homework, watch TV or use the internet can make the sleep delay worse.
+Staying up late to do homework, watch TV or spend time online can make the sleep delay worse.

 Risk factors

 Delayed sleep phase can affect children and adults of any age.
-However, delayed sleep phase is more common among teenagers and young adults.
+However, the condition is more common among teenagers and young adults.

 Diagnosis

-You may need several tests to diagnose delayed sleep phase or any related conditions, such as:
+Several tests can help diagnose delayed sleep phase or any related conditions, such as:

 • Sleep diary.
-You may need to keep a sleep diary for a week or longer.
-Log your daily sleep and wake times to understand your sleep pattern.
+For a week or longer, you log your daily sleep and wake times to understand your sleep patterns.

 • Sleep study, also known as polysomnography.
-If it's suspected that you might have an additional sleep disorder, you may need a sleep study.
-In this test, you stay in a sleep center overnight.
+If it's suspected that you might have another sleep condition, you may need a sleep study.
+For this test, you may need to stay in a sleep center overnight.
 Polysomnography monitors your brain activity, heart rate, oxygen levels, eye movements and breathing function as you sleep.

 Treatment